dvdwasibi/snack/README.md

 # Snack

-This repository contains a minimal Node.js (Express) server with a Vue.js front-end.
+This repository contains a minimal Node.js (Express) server with a Vue.js front-end written in TypeScript.

 ## Getting Started